bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-11-2Darrays.rst

 |Groupwork| Programming Challenge : ASCII Art
 ---------------------------------------------------

-.. |ASCII art| raw:: html

-   <a href= "https://www.asciiart.eu/" style="text-decoration:underline" target="_blank" >ASCII art</a>

 ASCII is a commonly used character encoding standard where each key you press on the keyboard is translated to an ASCII number to be stored in the computer.
 ASCII has been mostly replaced by UNICODE which includes characters in other languages like Chinese.
 In the days before good graphics, some people made ASCII art just using the keyboard characters.
-Take a look at this |ASCII art| collection!
+Take a look at this `ASCII art <https://www.asciiart.eu/>`_ collection!

 We can represent ASCII art in a 2D array of rows and columns.
 What do you think the following code will print out?
 Try to guess before you run it.
 The loops to print out the 2D array will be explained in the next lesson.
 Then, do the following:

 1. Change the code to use 2 assignment statements with the 2D array ``asciiArt`` to change the "o" characters to "@" characters.
 You should figure out what the row and column indices should be for the "o" characters and use them with the array name to set that character to "@".
 After testing this code, comment it out so that your teacher can still see it.

-2. Add a new ``asciiArt`` array with a different |ASCII art| from the collection or of your own design.
+2. Add a new ``asciiArt`` array with a different `ASCII art <https://www.asciiart.eu/>`_ from the collection or of your own design.
 Be careful with the special characters like ``"`` and ``\``.
 You will need to put another backslash in front of these to print them out like ``\"`` and ``\\``.

 .. activecode:: challenge-8-1-ascii-art
   :language: java